 Increase Punching Power: Open Kinetic Chain vs Closed Kinetic Chain Exercises

 To start with this let’s look at what you’re gaining from bench pressing with a free weight versus developing upper body strength with a bodyweight movement such as a push-up.

-Bench pressing a free weight such as a dumbbell, or a barbell is what is known as an open kinetic chain exercise where a push-up is a closed kinetic chain exercise.
+An open kinetic chain exercise involves pressing a free weight such as a dumbbell, or barbell.
+A bodyweight exercise such as a push-up is a closed kinetic chain exercise.